savoirfairelinux/num2words/README.rst

 ``num2words`` is a library that converts numbers like ``42`` to words like ``forty-two``.
-It supports multiple languages (English, Arabic, Danish, French, German, Hebrew, Italian, Latvian, Norwegian, Polish, Portuguese, Russian, Spanish and Lithuanian) and can even generate ordinal numbers like ``forty-second`` (altough this last feature is a bit buggy at the moment).
+It supports multiple languages (English, Arabic, Danish, French, German, Dutch, Hebrew, Italian, Latvian, Norwegian, Polish, Portuguese, Russian, Spanish and Lithuanian) and can even generate ordinal numbers like ``forty-second`` (altough this last feature is a bit buggy at the moment).